GabrielCoetzee/Media-Player/README.md

 # Media-Player

-Features Recently added :
-- Themes! - Thanks to the amazing Mahapps Metro library :-)
-- Enable / Disable Transparency and slider to select preferred opacity
-- Recently ported to .NET 6

 This is a Media Player that I am actively working on.
 This is made for personal use only.
 I do not own any of the images used in this software, and this software will not be distributed.
+(Recently ported to .NET 6)

-Features Include :
+Features :
+- Themes
+- Transparency Slider
+- Automatically download album art / lyrics of music that you're currently listening to.
+(Using caching and parallel threads for better responsiveness                   performance)
+- Automatically save updated lyrics and album art to audio file's metadata
+- Easy viewing of lyrics while listening
 - MP3, FLAC, M4A and WMA Audio formats supported as of this moment.
 It uses Microsoft MediaElement so it technically can play anything that MediaElement can, but I am   only adding support incrementally for specific file formats that I can test and verify works.
-- You can drag & drop files anywhere in the application.
-Supported files dropped in, if any found, will be added.
+- Drag & Drop support
-- Shuffle functionality will re-order the list with currently playing media item moved to the top
+- Shuffle functionality will phyisically re-order the list as opposed to choosing next track at random
 - Hotkeys - Media keys on your keyboard will work (Play/Pause, Next, Previous, Stop)
-- Lyrics found for the media item (Within the .mp3's metadata) will show in an expander on the top-left as shown in a below screenshots.
+- Single Instance Support - More than one instance cannot be started and if subsequent instances are started and have startup arguments, they're sent to the first       instance via Named Pipes

 Features to come :

 - Installer
-- Have ability to set media player as default in windows
-- Video playback
+- Video playback support
-- Download and save album art and lyrics for media items while playing and if not found

 Technologies used :